tdongsi/tdongsi.github.io/source/resume/index.markdown

   * checked and updated Apple root CA/trust store settings for devops-jenkins, news-orca (PV and MR), Python clients.
 Helped developers (esp.
 Data-Engineering team) to resolve related Gradle issues on their machines.
 * Implemented Jenkins Splunk dashboards for DevOps-Jenkins and News-Orca.
 Demonstrated to Data Engineering team about Splunk queries for Jenkins operations.
 * Supported Data Engineering team on their Jenkins operations.
-  * Became Okehee’s personsal “Stackoverflow" on Orca-Jenkins and supporting services (AppleConnect, Splunk).
+  * Became Okehee’s consultant (aka, personsal “Stackoverflow") on Orca-Jenkins and supporting services (AppleConnect, Splunk).
   * Created Groovy/Jenkins libraries (orca-jenkins-shared-library) and pipelines for Job-DSL and Jenkinsfile-based jobs.
 * Set up a Jenkins-beta box (fs06) for different risky executions (multiple Jenkins upgrade exercises, AppleConnect) without impacting production devops-jenkins.
-* PIE CLI, Secrets CLI: maintenance, bug fixing.
-Inherited the code base from Girish, fixed bugs despite little knowledge sharing, added functional & unit tests to improve code quality.
 * Daily Rio-build status notification: Jenkins job that runs daily to check for Rio build failures and publish to DevOps Hipchat/Slack room.
 * On point for 1.33 and 1.34 Prod launches.
 * Jupyter deployment runbook: demonstrated in News Hackathon.
 Personal use for 1.34 Staging/Prod launches and ad-hoc fixes for nightly QA deployments.
   * In progress.
 Additional works required to make it suitable for team-wide consumption (similar to early Jenkinsfile's).
 * News-Publisher in a Pod: investigated issues, fixed problems.
 Extended the pod (i.e., adding services) to support additional development needs of News Publisher team.
-* Advocated for notifications on HipChat instead of emails for better experience (i.e., mailbox too noisy).
+* Advocated for moving notifications to HipChat instead of emails for better experience (i.e., mailbox too noisy).
 Successfully implemented on devops-jenkins.
   * Slack migration: successfully investigated for similar integration with Slack (commonly believed impossible due to devops-jenkins in DCVPN) and adjusted devops-jenkins implementation accordingly for Slack.
 * Secrets v2:
   * Two-way mappings (as interactive web pages) for applications and secret keys (in v1) to help DevOps team with Secrets migration.
   * Python implementation of Secrets client for creating/updating/granting buckets.
   * Update Jenkins jobs to make GUI more user-friendly (multi-selection choices).
+  * Bucket-application mapping after new conflict resolution mechanism introduced in July 2019.

 In what areas could you improve or develop?
 * Better management of relationships with external teams (e.g., IdMS, SAML, PIE Splunk) to achieve News DevOps goals.
-* More proficient on how many backend services in News work together, through monthly on-calls.
+* More proficient on how services in News work together, through monthly on-calls.
 * Kubernetes/APC: learn new Kubernetes features and/or work around APC restrictions.

 What goals would you like to establish for the coming year?
 * Establish POCs and migration paths for Apple News services from PIE Compute to APC.
-* Investigate Spinnaker and create a POC, in the context of PIE Compute sunset.
+* Investigate PIE Spinnaker and create a POC, in the context of PIE Compute sunset.
 * Jupyter deployment runbook: check the team's need (ok with Quip OR more convenience desired).
 Synchronize the runbook and Jenkins pipelines AFTER PIE Compute sunset and new deployment tool defined (e.g., Spinnaker?).
 -->